-The Coalition for Algoma Passenger Trains invites you to celebrate the 96th Anniversary of the Group of Seven painting on the Algoma Central Railway and the 82thbirthday of Glenn Gould, pianist extraordinaire and devotee of Lake Superior and the Algoma Highlands.
+The Coalition for Algoma Passenger Trains invites you to the 96th Anniversary of the Group of Seven painting on the Algoma Central Railway and the 82nd birthday of Glenn Gould, pianist extraordinaire and devotee of Lake Superior and the Algoma Highlands.

 The Group of Seven and Glenn Gould Train Event